lwkchan/news-summary-challenge/README.md

 # News Summary challenge

 Completed this as sixth weekend challenge at Makers Academy.
+Hosted on https://lwkchan.github.io/news-summary-challenge/.
+Please note that the API is quite slow, so might take a little while to load.

 ## How to use

-Prerequisite - ensure you have Node on your machine
+Prerequisite - ensure you have Node and the Bundler Ruby gem on your machine.

 1. Clone this repo
 2. In the command line, change into this repo and run ```http-server``` or ```node_modules/http-server/bin/http-server ```